laggron42/Laggrons-Dumb-Cogs/docs/warnsystem.rst

     *   ``--send-modlog`` *Defines if the bot should send a message in the modlog channel*

+    *   ``confirm`` *If passed, the bot won't ask for a confirmation and just directly process the masswarn silently.
+This can be useful combined with a scheduler.*

     *   ``--reason <text>`` *The reason of the masswarn, substitutions works*
     *   ``--time`` ``--length`` *The duration of the warn, for mutes and bans*